jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

 * Support at rest Encryption.
 Master needs to be encrypted to get encrypted replicas.
 * We can create a snapshot from unencrypted DB and then copy it by enabling the encryption for this snapshot.
 From there we can create an Encrypted DB

-wer responsibility:
+Our responsibility:

 * Check the ports / IP / security group inbound rules in DB’s SG
 * In-database user creation and permissions or manage through IAM
 * Creating a database with or without public access
 * Ensure parameter groups or DB is configured to only allow SSL connections

+From a solution architecture point of view:

+* **Operations**:  small downtime when failover happens.
+For maintenance, scaling in read replicas, updating underlying ec2 instance, or restore EBS, there will be manual intervention.
+* **Security**: AWS responsible for OS security, we are responsible for setting up KMS, security groups, IAM policies, authorizing users in DB, enforcing SSL.
+* **Reliability**: Multi AZ feature helps to address it, with failover mechanism in case of failures
+* **Performance**: depends on EC2 instance type, EBS volume type, ability to add Read Replicas.
+Doesn’t auto-scale, adapt to workload manually.

-### Aurora
+## Aurora

-Proprietary SQL database, work on postgresql and mysql driver.
+Proprietary SQL database, work using postgresql and mysql driver.
 It is cloud optimized and claims 5x performance improvement over mySQL on RDS, and 3x for postgresql.

 Can grow up to 64 TB.
 Sub 10ms replica lag, up to 15 replicas.